- Teaches students:

-I love to teach the violin and fiddle.
+I love to teach the violin, viola and fiddle.
 I really enjoy working with adult beginners to help them discover music.
 You are never too old to learn!
-My specialty is working with young children and youth to establish a wonderful foundation for the student.
-I work to incorporate, into the lessons, a strong sense of musicianship with both the violin and fiddle.
+I also enjoy working with young children and youth to establish a wonderful foundation for the student.
+I have special training in working with children from age 5 up to youth.
+I work with the student to incorporate, into the lessons, a strong sense of musicianship with both the violin, viola and fiddle.
 I am a structured teacher, one that is helpful, friendly and fun to work with.
-In working with young children, I encourage the parent to be involved with the lessons...to partnership, so that the child will progress and have an enjoyable experience.
+In working with young children, I encourage the parent to be involved with the lessons and they must be present at the lesson...to partnership, so that the child will progress and have an enjoyable experience.
 I use a modern approach in selecting books for each student.. books that inspire and encourage the student at his/her skill level and age.
 I discuss the various books with the parent and together we make a decision on the books used to help the child learn in his/her best way.
 Having taught several string instruments during the past 15 years...I understand the importance of passing on musical knowledge to brave adult beginners and to children and their parents who are starting out on a musical journey. .
 Music lessons can be a wonderful "corner stone" to help build confidence, creativity and explore new beginnings in learning a musical instrument.
 Music lessons also boost reading, math and critical thinking skills.
 Lesson are but a series of building blocks that bring joy and confidence to the young and old.
 Believe in music for life!
 Come take lessons and we will explore a musical journey together on the violin or fiddle.